tweag/haskell-training/material/persistence.md

 ---

-This happens because when me there is a type variable in a function signature, the caller has the ability to choose the actual value of that type variable.
+This happens because when there is a type variable in a function signature, the caller has the ability to choose the actual value of that type variable.

 On the contrary, here we would like a function which works uniformly for every `a`, and then the implementation chooses the concrete `a` (even different ones) every time.